QuentinRa/blog.quentinra.dev/info/web/setup/perms.md

 [Go back](../index.md#webserver)

 Sometimes, you will work on Linux, and maybe on a shared server.
-It means that instead of having one "www" (root folder), and one root url, each user will have their one in the home (**called public_html**), and their will have a URL looking like this `https://myorg.tld/~username`.
+It means that instead of having one "www" (root folder), and one root URL, each user will have their one in the home (**called public_html**), and they will have a URL looking like this `https://myorg.tld/~username`.

 * create public_html